maxalencar/nodejs-loopback-mongo-angular/README.md

-# Simple CRUD Microservices using Angular 8, Loopback 4 and Mongo
+# Simple Microservices using Angular 8, Loopback 4 and Mongo

 ## Prerequisite